louisj381/Recruit-Resources/SetupScript/README.md

 # UCSolarCarTeam Setup Script
-Run this script (This was targeted at Linux Mint Distros, however any debian based Distro should work) to install the following:
+This script initializes a Linux Mint Machine for UCSolarCarTeam members.
+Any debian based Distribution should work, although only Linux Mint is officially supported.
+Listed below is all changes made to the machine for initialization.

 ##Dependencies
 - Qt 5.5